moudrick/rainbow/NET_2_0/devint/trunk/README.txt

 CAUTION!!!
 This task will automatically create new "Rainbow" database!
 The database will be overwritten, so back up it if you have it and still need its content.

+I.2.4 Copy WebSites\Rainbow\web.config.standard file to WebSites\Rainbow\web.config,
+then find there all the phrases "CHANGE ME TO A VALID CONNECTION STRING" and change them to valid connection string.
+In most preview deployment cases it should be literally "server=(local)\SQLEXPRESS;Trusted_Connection=true;database=Rainbow".
+Also, you have to copy Projects\Rainbow.Tests\App.config.standard file to Projects\Rainbow.Tests\App.config.

-I.2.4 Open Rainbow.sln file in Visual Studio 2005.
+I.2.5 Open Rainbow.sln file in Visual Studio 2005.

-I.2.5 Build the solution by studio.
+I.2.6 Build the solution by studio.

-I.2.6 Run web site "Rainbow" from Webs solution folder.
+I.2.7 Run web site "Rainbow" from Webs solution folder.

 Note : This is a Beta Release and should by no means be